jlu-ilr-hydro/odmf/odmf/static/media/help/datasets/index.md

 You must always contact the data owner prior to usage in a publication.
 It is best practice to publish data in a repository like [zenodo.org](https://zenodo.org) and let your colleagues cite that data with a doi.

+The filename should contain a link to where the raw data or information about how the data imported from a datalogger is stored in ODMF.
+The comment section can contain e.g. a device id of the data logger, the crop species which was sampled, links to a protocols how the measurements where taken, important information how to use the data (e.g. to be aware of repeated measurements), ...

 ## How many datasets do I need?

 This is heavily depending on your use case.
-See [examples](dataset-examples)
+See [examples](dataset-examples).
+New datasets should be created as soon as anything relevant changed during the time series of one valuetype (e.g. a new instrument is used, a different crop is grown,...).

 ## How do I create new datasets?